Skip to main content

 Use CORS Policy

-Enable cross-origin requests (CORS) in the newly created ASP.NET Core application.
+Enable cross-origin requests (CORS).
 Specify the policy that allows any local application to access the report’s back-end.
 Use the SetIsOriginAllowed method to set it up.

 Call the UseCors method and pass the policy name as a parameter.
 The UseCors method should be called after the UseRouting method and before any MVC-related code.
 Place the UseCors method before the UseMvc or UseEndpoints methods.